behnazkhoshnood/Nonogram-puzzle/README.md

 - [Font Awesome](https://fontawesome.com/v4.7.0/icons/)

-  - Fontawesome icons were used on all pages throughout the website to add icons for aesthetic and UX purposes.
+  - Fontawesome icons are used on all pages throughout the website to add icons for aesthetic and UX purposes.

 - [Hover.css](https://ianlunn.github.io/Hover/)

-  - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+  - Hover.css is used on the Social Media icons in the footer to add the float transition while being hovered over.

   - The hover effect hvr-sweep-to-bottom has been used in menu buttons.

-  - Hover.css was used on the Sign in / Sign up button.
+  - Hover.css is used on the Sign in / Sign up button.

-  - Hover.css was used on the Reservation and Rate us button.
+  - Hover.css is used on the Reservation and Rate us button.

 - [Google map](https://cloud.google.com/maps-platform/)